VARSITY HEAD COACH BEN FRANZEN

 Curt is the 20th leading career scorer in Brossart Basketball history with 992 points.
 Only an illness during the Mason County Invitational Tournament as a senior, prevented him from being a member of our 1,000 Points Club.

-Curt is in his fourth season as our Freshman Coach.
+Curt is in his fifth season as our Freshman Coach.
 His 2019-20 Mustangs were 11-11 with wins over Covington Catholic, NCC, Holmes and Dixie Heights.

 Steven Verst (’21 grad) burst upon the Brossart basketball scene back in 2010, where as a second grader, he began winning individual “Camp Champ” titles, and earned a total of 18 of them by the time he became a Freshman Mustang.